zamm-dev/dev-notes/zamm-notes/terminal.md

 We edit `webdriver/test/specs/e2e.test.js` to add e2e screenshots of the new pages, as well as the API import page that wasn't tested before.
 This gives us confidence that everything still works as expected despite the major reshuffling of pages and paths.

-It turns out we need to add some extra functions to interact with the select and the input (the input text function we already documented before in the e2e test setup).
+It turns out we need to add some extra functions to interact with the select and the input (the input text function we already documented before in the e2e test setup, and the select function also needs [the `change` event to fire](https://stackoverflow.com/a/28324400)).
 We also change all the `await findAndClick('a[title="API Calls"]');` to `await findAndClick('a[title="Database"]');` to reflect the updated name of the database sidebar icon link.
 We also need to click twice on the database link to reset what the sidebar link points to from previous tests, and then still navigate away and back to the same page to reset the animation effects:

 ```js
 async function findAndSelect(selector, index, timeout) {